jess-of-the-woods/tid_til/notes/linux/network.md

 - `ip addr show`: display network info, similar to ifconfig
 - `ping 8.8.8.8`: time to return answer
 - `whois`: gets info on domain names or IP's
+- `route -n`: see your default gateway
-- `traceroute`: shows path to the destination IP
+- `traceroute`: shows path to the destination IP (also mtr & tracepath)
 - `dig`: domain info groper, translates domains to IP addresses
 - `iftop`: displays a table of bandwidth usage by hosts
 - `nm-tool`: Network Manager Tool (Network Information)